Pricing

 Two pricing plans: $49 and $99.
 The $99 plan has a more vibrant background.

-Researchers recommend that you should sort prices from high to low (Suk, Lee, & Lichenstein, 2012).
+Marketers can boost revenue by sort prices from highest to lowest (Suk, Lee, & Lichenstein, 2012).

 • Suk, K., Lee, J., & Lichtenstein, D. R. (2012).
 The influence of price presentation order on consumer choice.
 Journal of Marketing Research, 49(5), 708-717.